· articles · 5 min read

 Before we dive into the best practices, let’s briefly review the fundamentals of REST (Representational State Transfer).
 REST is an architectural style for designing networked applications.
 It is based on a few core principles:

-• Resource-Based: In REST, everything is treated as a resource, which can be an object, data, or service.
-Resources are identified by URIs (Uniform Resource Identifiers).
+Resource-Based: REST treats everything as a resource—whether it’s an object, data, or service.
+Each resource is uniquely identified by a URI (Uniform Resource Identifier).

-• HTTP Methods: RESTful APIs use standard HTTP methods (GET, POST, PUT, DELETE, etc.) to perform operations on resources.
-These methods are mapped to CRUD (Create, Read, Update, Delete) operations.
+HTTP Methods: RESTful APIs leverage standard HTTP methods like GET, POST, PUT, and DELETE to perform CRUD (Create, Read, Update, Delete) operations on resources.

-• Representation: Resources can have multiple representations (e.g., JSON, XML, HTML) to accommodate various client needs.
+Representation: Resources can be represented in multiple formats (e.g., JSON, XML, HTML) to suit different client requirements, ensuring flexibility and interoperability.

 Now that we have a solid understanding of REST, let’s explore the best practices and common pitfalls in designing RESTful APIs with a focus on Java.